 Column VII, Gross Federal Obligations.
 The aggregate number here reflects the prior year's estimate, plus the current year's GAAP-based deficit, plus or minus the annual change in intragovernmental federal debt (see note below on Column VII).
+Total federal obligations at year-end 2013 totaled \$91.7 trillion, up from \$85.4 trillion in 2012.
+These obligations reflected the GAAP-based negative net worth of the United States government, including gross federal debt and the net present value of unfunded liabilities.
+The 2013 total was 5.5 times the level of nominal (not-adjusted for inflation) GDP for the full fiscal-year.

-Sources for the ShadowStats.com Table Data before 2013:
+General Background for the ShadowStats Table Data before 2013:

-The 2012 Financial Report of the United States Government (2012 report), the annual GAAP-based financial statements published by the U.S. Treasury on January 17, 2013, are found here: http://fms.treas.gov/fr/index.html.
-Earlier GAAP-based statements are found here: http://fms.treas.gov/fr/backissues.html.
+The 2012 Financial Report of the United States Government (2012 report) is found here along with other earlier GAAP-based statements here: http://fms.treas.gov/fr/backissues.html.